ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.2.5 VID Generator
-MOSIP system can  generate VID as per a defined VID generation logic

 Upon receiving a request to generate VID with input parameters (UIN) the system checks if a VID is already generated, validates if the existing VID is active based on the defined VID expiry policy